What is a Pea Coat?

 The Pea Coat Today

 Over the decades, the shape of the pea coat has changed.
-Why when you think about a pea coat colour it is navy?
+Why when you think about a pea coat color it is navy?
 The original navy pea coat was generally made of a navy color to match the rest of the navy uniform, was made with a heavy fabric to ensure warm, water-resistance, and protection, and flared out at the bottom to create ease of movement for sailors.
 As the pea coat turned into a fashion piece designers began experimenting with the fit and design.
 Nowadays pea coats come in a variety of colors and weights and also have a more tapered fit.
 Designers also experiment with different fabrics, like cashmere or even leather.
 Sometimes unique accents like leather trims are added.

-A few things have stood the test of time though: the double-breasted silhouette, large collar, and the functionality.
+A few things have stood the test of time though: the double-breasted silhouette, large collar, and functionality.
 Pea coats are still well-loved as a functional yet stylish type of outerwear and have definitely reached iconic menswear status.

-How To Style The Pea Coat
+How to Style a Pea Coat

 Now that you understand why the pea coat is such a worthwhile investment piece, it’s time to learn how to style it properly.
 Pea coats were designed to be a protective outer layer, so you should never layer anything else over a pea coat.
 That being said, you can, of course, wear other accessories like scarves during the winter.
 Just make sure you are layering the scarf underneath the pea coat.
 Wear it loose to avoid making the neckline look bulky - let the collar of the pea coat be the star.
 You can show it off by unbuttoning your pea coat, and if you are freezing you can turn the collar up.

 Though the design of the pea coat has changed, the styling rules have remained the same over the years.
 To follow the proper pea coat style rules, look at the jacket above.
 The length of the jacket should hit the bottom of the hips to define your torso.
 Avoid wearing a pea coat that’s too long or short, as the fit won’t look right.
 A pea coat that’s too long will make you lose your shape, and a pea coat that’s too short will make you look rounder than you actually are.
 Also, make sure the sleeves extend to the top of your hands when you’re standing up.
-You don’t want any long-sleeved under layers to be able to poke out from underneath.
+You don’t want any long-sleeved underlayers to be able to poke out from underneath.
 The pea coat should be well-fitted but not too tight - you should be able to comfortably move your arms.
 To get the original, iconic pea coat look to keep the buttons closed.

 Design your pea coat for men in Hockerty 3D designer